pyeventsourcing/eventsourcing/README.md

 ## Example

-Write a test expressing a use case.
+First, write a test expressing a use case.

 ```python
 def test():